 Case study: Mikko Joensuu 360° music video

-Director’s take on how a group of unexperienced students delivered this beautiful 360° music video, with very limited budget.
+Director’s take on how a group of unexperienced students delivered a beautiful 360° music video, with very limited budget.

-In autumn 2016 I was honored to direct a 360° music video for Finnish artist Mikko Joensuu.
+In autumn 2016 got a chance to direct a 360° music video for Finnish artist Mikko Joensuu.
 This was a pilot project between Finnish Broadcasting Company YLE and Metropolia University of Applied Sciences.
 Our team was commissioned to create a 360° music video for yle.fi/musiikki and in the end more than 30 students from 3 different campuses were involved in this production.

 For most of the crew it was their first attempt to create something for this new and fascinating medium.
 Luckily we received wonderful guidance from visiting lecturers Synes Elischka, the director of VR film Ego Cure, and Serdar Ferit & Paulina Tervo from Lyfta.
 They already had a lot of experience of creating 360° and VR projects.

-As a director I felt need to explore the medium by myself first, to see how it’s done and what is possible.
+As a director I felt urge to explore the medium by myself first.
 Later on, with my producer Iisa-Noora Leppänen we managed to find right individuals to the key roles of this production.
 They did absolutely great job studying, exploring and sharing their knowledge and findings as the production went on.

 From my point of view this was a zero budget production.
-Of course we had a great bunch of labor and access to some expensive gear and a studio space at Yle.
+Of course we had a great bunch of labor and access to some expensive gear and a studio space.
 “No-budget” was still a limiting factor while we were planning the video.

 First, find a location that works for 360°.
-Then define the action in that location.
+Then define the action in that specific location.

 Oftentimes limitations are actually good.
 Lack of money forced us to find real world locations and craft the story to fit into them, which suits perfectly for 360° storytelling.
-We also knew there would be a great bunch of people ready to do motion effects and post production, so in very early stage we decided to shoot a best possible canvas for them both in locations and studio.
+We knew there would be a great bunch of people ready to do motion effects and post production.
+That’s why we decided to concentrate on capturing the best possible canvas for them both in locations and studio.

 Shooting 360° can be fast!